lassoColombo/resumeow/README.md

 ```

 - `--input`: Path to the YAML file containing the CV data.
+- `--template`: The input to the template file to use.
+The only template supported as of now is [template.tex](template.tex)
 - `--output`: Path where the generated .tex will be saved.

 ### YAML Input File